NishantSulay/InstaCart-DataScience/README.md

 # InstaCart-DataScience

 # Objective
-The goal of this case study is to predict items that a user would reorder based on the user's past order history.
+The goal of this case study is to predict items that a user would reorder based on the user's order history.